FarronF/limerick-council-meetings/meetings/2016/11/21-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 17th October 2016.md

 Stores had for the said properties.
 One of the properties has since been put on

 the rental/lease market but currently remains unoccupied.
+No indication
+---
-No indication--- 3
+3

 regarding the plans for the second building at Sarsfield Bridge have been